 You’ll find the texture reminiscent of a pancake; light and billowy.
 They practically melt in your mouth, which is why these are Hubs’ favourite waffle variation by far!
 If you substitute the regular flour for a gluten free one, this recipe makes awesome gluten free waffles too (that’s how I make them for Hubs)!

 If you don’t have a Belgian waffle maker, you don’t know what you’re missing!
 Here’s a recent article from Good Housekeeping that reviews a combination of waffle makers (not just Belgian).
 But the deeper pockets of a Belgian waffle (vs. a regular one) make them perfect for capturing more maple syrup or butter.
 And who doesn’t love more of a good thing (as long as these are only an occasional treat)!
 If I had to purchase one now, I’d go for a double waffle maker so I could speed up cooking time – and eat that much faster!
+Otherwise a single Belgian waffle maker is great for this recipe.

 How Do You Like your Homemade Belgian Waffles?